-Consolidate the registries:

-Clinical governance processes: to draw on senior clinical leadership and develop clinical governance processes that highlight where excellent care is seen and offer 'support and guidance processes' for units who could benefit with constructive support to explore funding options, for example by adopting a licence/ subscription model open particularly to non-OMFS UK-based surgeons engaged in Head and Neck surgical activity and/or non-UK OMFS surgeons seeking to record and measure clinical outcomes benchmarked to UK OMFS peers findings have The reported sufficient published outcomes for colleagues to engage with their local and departments multidisciplinary teams to initiate the next phase of the initiative at a local, regional, and national level, to now identify how we can all improve our service.
+- Consolidate the registries: to expand the embed registries for TMJ, virtual planning cases including patient specific mandibular implants, benign tumours of the jaws and salivary gland cancers - Clinical governance processes: to draw on senior clinical leadership and develop clinical governance processes that highlight where excellent care is seen and offer 'support and guidance processes' for units who could benefit with constructive support reported findings have The sufficient published outcomes for colleagues to engage with their local departments and multidisciplinary teams to initiate the next phase of the initiative at a local, regional, and national level, to now identify how we can all improve our service.
 The findings reported thusfar have met the requirements of each subspecialty's metrics and delivered on the GIRFT recommendation to develop a patientfocused outcomes audit programme for oral and maxillofacial surgery.

-Financial sustainability:

-We are reminded of the adage, ascribed to Charles Goodhart, known as the Goodhart's Law which we believe speaks of the sometimes unintended consequences of deciding to measure.
+Financial sustainability: to explore funding options, for example by adopting a licence/ subscription model open particularly to non-OMFS UKbased surgeons engaged in Head and Neck surgical activity and/or non-UK OMFS surgeons seeking to record and measure clinical outcomes benchmarked to UK OMFS peers which we believe speaks of the sometimes unintended consequences of deciding to measure.
 Surgeons are humans and may be affected by the anxiety about unwanted scrutiny.
-At the earliest stage of this process, we appeal for colleagues to consider the myriad of reasons why early findings in this report should not be taken as gospel; much further reflection and governance processes need embedding, alongside constructive debates, before the findings presented considered should be weighty drive changes enough to practice.
+At the earliest stage of this process, we appeal for colleagues to consider the myriad of reasons why early findings in this report should not be taken as gospel; much further reflection and governance processes need embedding, alongside constructive debates, before the findings presented should be considered weighty enough to drive changes in practice.
 Thus, at this time, no distortion in clinical practice is indicated.